Our Story

 – John Cooper

-In honor of Mozelle Cooper: A note from John
+In honor of Mozelle Cooper: A Message from Our Founder

-Mozelle Cooper, my grandma, passed away on December 29, 2018.
-The idea of dedicating the foundation in her honor began to take shape in my head while I was writing her eulogy.
-She mattered so very much to me, and this is my way of making sure that people remember the best parts of her and what she valued.
-She was kind, charitable – and did not shy away from telling everyone that she loved them.
+My grandma, Mozelle Cooper, passed away on December 29, 2018.
+The idea of creating the Cooper Charitable Foundation in her memory came to me as I was writing her eulogy.
+She mattered to me so much and this is my way of ensuring that people remember her.
+She was kind, charitable and did not shy away from telling everyone that she loved them.

 Grandma didn’t finish high school.
-The daughter of sharecroppers, she was raised on a farm and would spend her entire life on one.
-She never had a traditional job and never remarried after being widowed at a young age.
-As far as I know, she lived off of my Grandfather’s roughly $800 a month social security check.
+The daughter of sharecroppers, she lived on a farm her entire life.
+She never had a traditional job and did not remarry after being tragically widowed at a young age.
 She never drove a car.
-Instead, she had to catch rides to the grocery store from her family or people she knew through church.
+Instead, she caught rides to the grocery store from family or people she knew through church.
+Or what I remember most.
+We walked … long walks to friend’s homes, where she would bring them vegetables she had grown in her huge garden or a fresh cake she made from scratch.

-Grandma taught me my fundamentals: to read, to ride a bike, to do basic math.
-She was my center, a safe place and home in a childhood that was chaotic and often violent.
-Her unconditional love is the cornerstone on which all my achievements are built, and it is my mission to use this foundation to continue the legacy of that love and dedication, making other people’s lives better.
-Just as my Grandma did.
+My grandma was my center, giving me a safe place and a home in a childhood that was chaotic and sometimes violent.
+Her unconditional love is the cornerstone on which all my achievements are built.
+And it is my mission to use this foundation to continue her legacy of love, with the goal of making other people’s lives better.
+Just as my grandma did for me and others.